juliapark91/blocmetrics/README.md

 Blocmetrics is an analytics tool for tracking events on websites.
 Integrate with web apps to track user activity and report results.

-This app powers Blocmarks at http://julia-blocmetrics.herokuapp.com/
+This app powers Blocmetrics at http://julia-blocmetrics.herokuapp.com/

 ## Getting Started

 ## Software requirements

-- Rails 4.2.1
+- Rails 4.2.2

-- Ruby 2.2.1p85
+- Ruby 2.2.2p95

 - PostgreSQL 9.3.x or higher